Loaves and Fishes calls for shopper helpers

 “You just get the satisfaction of helping people,” Platt said.
 “It really opens people’s eyes when they come here and volunteer.”

-Kelley said Loaves and Fishes is also in need of plastic shopping bags.
-By donating bags to Loaves and Fishes, bags are reused instead of disposed of and Loaves and Fishes clients have a way to transport their groceries home.
-Paper bags and egg cartons are also accepted.
+Kelley said Loaves & Fishes also is in need of plastic shopping bags.
+By donating bags to Loaves & Fishes, bags are reused instead of disposed of and Loaves & Fishes clients have a way to transport their groceries home.
+Paper bags and egg cartons also are accepted.

 Go to http://www.loavesandfishesnwok.org/volunteer.html to sign up to volunteer.